-For the avoidance of doubt, the new University is not expected to develop any commercial functions e.g. Sport, Residential, Conferencing functions.
-Any commercial opportunities will be offered to commercial firms and investors in order to preserve the focus of the New University on its primary mission and in order to avoid diverting capital and working capital away from supporting core business and underpinning growth initiatives.
+For the avoidance of doubt, the new University is Shadow Faculties not expected to develop any commercial functions The organising structure for the SCM is based on e.g. Sport, Residential, Conferencing functions.
+Any cognate groupings of provision for planning purposes commercial opportunities will be offered to commercial rather than precise numbers on individual courses.
+It is firms and investors in order to preserve the focus of the envisaged that there will be three faculties initially within New University on its primary mission and in order to avoid diverting capital and working capital away from the New University with working titles as follows: supporting core business and underpinning growth Faculty of Business, Innovation and initiatives.